Sharing Kindergarten

 Stop.
 Just stop… Comparing yourself to others.

 Let’s start with some truth.
 First, you are not your neighbor down the hall.
-You are not the same teacher has the one at that other school.
+You are not the same teacher as the one at that other school.
 That is because you are you.
 And we like you.
 You have an important role to play in your classroom, on your team, and in your school.

 That other teacher may be stronger in math so ask her for tips or ideas.
 But remember you are a strong teacher in another area.
-Offer that teacher some writing strategy that could help her while you are there.
+Offer that teacher some writing strategies that could help her while you are there.
 Can you see how good it is to be different?
 All the students benefit from a mixture of teachers and their ideas.

 You are not in competition with your peers.

 You can support each other.
 Your school is only as strong as the weakest teacher.
 Uplifting each other lifts up the school.
 All teachers have different students with different needs.
-His class might walk down the hallway perfect each and every time when your class might not.
+His class might walk down the hallway perfectly each and every time when your class might not.
 That doesn’t make anyone is better or worse.
 Your class might need more wiggle time before they can handle that straight line.
 They might need an extra verbal reminder.

 You don’t have to be Perfect